RubenGres/blog/src/posts/ainerds.md

 The community has also developed specialized tools like ["This Anime Does Not Exist"](https://thisanimedoesnotexist.ai/), a parody of [thispersondoesnotexist](https://thispersondoesnotexist.com/) focused on anime girls.
 After years of focus on GANs, they recently moved to diffusion models and soon enough many lewds models appeared in the wild.

 ## Implications for Academic Research
 These communities demonstrate important patterns for academic researchers to consider.
-Their ability to **iterate rapidly** without peer review constraints allows them to identify promising directions before formal research catches up. **Deep domain expertise** in specific content types enables them to spot subtle quality improvements that generalist researchers often miss.
+Their ability to **iterate rapidly** allows them to find promising directions before formal research catches up. **Deep domain expertise** in specific content types enables them to spot subtle quality improvements that generalist researchers often miss.
 Direct user engagement drives **practical innovations** that address real usage patterns rather than theoretical benchmarks.
 Operating with limited resources, they develop **efficient techniques** that scale well to broader applications, showing how constraints can foster unexpected innovation.

-## Final thoughts: The innovative power of the masses
+## Final thoughts

 While these communities may have unconventional motivations, their technical contributions are huge.
 The academic world would benefit from engaging more seriously with these alternative research groups.